If you came here expecting an answer to a question that you did not find, please let us know.

 That's all!
 When you run your app, it will use the environment variables stored within your .env

-file when your app is deployed (nor should you ever commit that file to source control), so the real power of Run on Slack app environment variables is seen when you use the env
+file when your app is deployed (nor should you ever commit that file to source control), so the real power of environment variables is seen when you use the env

 Slack CLI helper.
 Once your app is deployed using slack deploy